RPG-IO/rpg-io/docs/configuration.md

 * `tag` - Location tag.
 Must be unique across all locations in the game. \
     It is possible that in future versions it will be removed and location tag will be deduced from directory name.
 * `objects` - List of `GameObject` configurations.
+This field was left for backward compat, but it also allows you to configure small objects in-line w/o need to create separate config file for them.
 * `backgroundPath` - Path to the background asset.
 As any path, it must be eiter absolute or relative to the engine's source root.

-In the future, we plan to drop necessity of specifying objects in location config.
-Instead, all the objects configured in `objects` directory will be loaded.
+All the objects configured in `objects` directory are loaded.
+You don't have to specify them inside `<location-tag>.json` file.
+Note however, that object tags must be unique (as for now, in the future we plan to introduce special prefix for tag, that will allow for multiple objects with the same tag).

 location config example: